Trudeau's Liberals set to form minority government after Canada election win

 - "What we've seen tonight is that millions of Canadians have chosen a progressive plan," he added.

-What to watch: Election officials have said they wouldn't open the roughly one million mail-in ballots cast in the election until Tuesday, so the final election outcome may not be confirmed for another day, per Canada's Global News.
+What to watch: Election officials have said they wouldn't open the roughly 1 million mail-in ballots cast in the election until Tuesday, so the final election outcome may not be confirmed for another day, per Canada's Global News.

 Of note: The day before the election, the advocacy group Canada Proud tweeted out a photo of Trudeau in brownface from an "Arabian Nights" party he attended in 2001 when he was 29.